BUTE CLARINET QUARTET

-Music by Mozart, Luis de Freitas Branco and Elgar
+Music by Mozart, Luis de Freitas Branco, Elgar and John Williams

 Bruno Monteiro is a brilliant Portuguese violinist establishing a partnership with Robert Markham, Senior Piano Tutor at the Royal Birmingham Conservatoire, who is already familiar with Bournville Lunchtime Concert audiences, among whose pupils is the 2018 BBC Young Musician of the Year (see MARCH 15 concert).
 Both have performed internationally for many years, and Bruno has many CDs to his credit, especially of Portuguese and twentieth-century repertoire, although his most recent CD (to be issued in two month’s time) will be of music by the nineteenth-century Belgian composer, Guillaume Lekeu.

 TIM SMITH (PIANO)

 This is Tim’s second visit – his performance of the fearsome piano sonata by Henri Dutilleux was one of the highlights of our last season.
-Tim is currently on a year’s scholarship from the Weingarten Trust to study at the Franz Liszt Academy in Budapest and therefore brings us two of the major monuments of Hungarian piano music, Bartok’s suite Opus 14, Liszt’s après une lecture de Dante (commonly known as the Dante Sonata, and as fearsome in its way as the Dutilleux Sonata mentioned above) along with Beethoven’s sonata quasi una fantasia Op.27 no.1.
+Tim is currently on a year’s scholarship from the Weingarten Trust to study at the Franz Liszt Academy in Budapest and therefore brings us two major monuments of Hungarian piano music, Bartok’s suite Opus 14, Liszt’s après une lecture de Dante (commonly known as the Dante Sonata, and as fearsome in its way as the Dutilleux Sonata mentioned above) along with Beethoven’s sonata quasi una fantasia Op.27 no.1.